 Blood pressure measures the pressure of the blood in your arteries when your heart beats and when it relaxes.
 Numbers outside of the typical range can mean your heart is working too hard to pump blood to your body.

 You likely already know that your blood pressure is important, and that it can affect your health in many ways.

 But what exactly is a healthy blood pressure reading, and what do your blood pressure numbers mean?

 In this article, we’ll explain what’s considered normal, elevated, and high blood pressure, and what that means for you and your health.

-When your doctor takes your blood pressure, it’s expressed as a measurement with two numbers, with one number on top (systolic) and one on the bottom (diastolic), like a fraction.
+When a healthcare professional takes your blood pressure, it’s expressed as a measurement with two numbers, one number on top (systolic) and one on the bottom (diastolic), like a fraction.
 For example, 120/80 mm Hg.

 Both numbers are important in determining the state of your heart health.

-Numbers greater than the ideal range indicate that your heart is working too hard to pump blood to the rest of your body.
+Numbers greater than the ideal range may be a sign that your heart is working too hard to pump blood to the rest of your body.

-Numbers higher than 120/80 mm Hg are a red flag that you need to take on heart-healthy habits.
+Blood pressure numbers that are higher than 120/80 mm Hg are a warning sign.
+It means you need to pay attention to your blood pressure and focus on heart-healthy habits.

 When your systolic pressure is between 120 and 129 mm Hg and your diastolic pressure is less than 80 mm Hg, it means you have elevated blood pressure.